blairanderson/haxhub/README.md

 Next, run ```rake db:migrate``` to setup your local database

-Then, to view the site from your computer, you can then run ```unicorn -p 3000``` to view it at http://localhost:3000.
+Then, to view the site from your computer, you can then run ```foreman start  -p 3000``` to view it at http://localhost:3000.

 ### Introduction